Threat: State of Texas

 In the state of Texas, it is not necessary that the person threatened actually perceive a threat for a threat to exist for legal purposes.

 True threat

-A true threat is a threatening communication that can be prosecuted under the law.
+A true threat is threatening communication that can be prosecuted under the law.
 It is distinct from a threat that is made in jest.
 The U.S. Supreme Court has held that true threats are not protected under the U.S. Constitution based on three justifications: preventing fear, preventing the disruption that follows from that fear, and diminishing the likelihood that the threatened violence will occur.